St. Petersburg green benches: Controversial preservation of benches

 The green benches were removed from the streets of St. Petersburg in the 1960s during the era that youth culture became a national obsession.
 This then led to the city growing vulnerable to feelings of marginality and insecurity, and to such a great extent that city officials required the removal of the green benches.
 The city decided to remove them because they believed it gave St. Petersburg an elderly, more dated image, instead of the newer, younger one they were striving for in order to keep the tourism industry afloat.
-Currently, there are a few local businesses that have continued to use the green benches as a positive symbol, such as Green Bench Brewery, the 4th street Chick-fil-a, and Ollie's Outlet.
+Currently, there are a few local businesses that have continued to use the green benches as a positive symbol, such as Green Bench Brewery, the 4th Street Chick-fil-A, and Ollie's Outlet.
 Although many of the white residents may overlook this, or feel that it was an important part of history that should be brought back, the black population does not take the symbolism lightly.
 Many black residents who were raised in St. Petersburg believe that all green bench-related things should not be supported because they humiliate the black population.
-The idea that the benches represent the romance era of the Floridian city may be accredited to the lack of accurate information on the matter.
 Even though the benches are gone, there are still local businesses that handcraft and sell them, such as GreenBenches & Co. in Clearwater.
 Green benches from this company are currently located all over the Bay area, such as in Busch Gardens, outside the Florida Aquarium, and at Tropicana Field.